-Each Permittee shall implement and enforce a program to control the quantity and quality of discharges from areas of new development, infill, and redevelopment, after construction is completed.
-At a minimum, the program shall comply with the following:
+The Permittee shall continue to implement and enforce a program, consistent with permit conditions, to control the quantity and quality of discharges from areas of new development, infill, and redevelopment, after construction is completed.
+At a minimum, the program shall comply with the following conditions:

-- 1. ORDINANCE: Each Permittee shall have and enforce a municipal ordinance or other regulatory mechanism to regulate post-construction storm water discharges from new development and redevelopment that, at a minimum, establishes and includes: - a) Applicability and jurisdiction.
-The ordinance shall apply to new development and redevelopment projects with one acre or more of land disturbance, and sites of less than one acre if they are part of a larger common plan of development or sale.

-b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.
+- 1. ORDINANCE: The Permittee shall have and enforce a municipal ordinance or other regulatory mechanism to regulate post-construction storm water discharges from new development and redevelopment that, at a minimum, establishes and includes: - a) Applicability and jurisdiction that shall apply to new development and redevelopment projects with one acre or more of land disturbance and sites of less than one acre if they are part of a larger common plan of development or sale. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.